myatktun/myatktun.github.io/_sources/Linux.rst

     * **Network Interface**
         - a network driver only handles data packets without connection details
-        - a network device is not stream-oriented, and the interface is not mapped to a node in the filesystem
+        - a network device is not stream-oriented, and the interface is not mapped to a node in the file system
         - communication for kernel and network driver is different from char and block drivers
-    * filesystem type is just a software driver, as it maps low-level data structures to high-level ones, and is independent of actual data transfer to and from the disk
+    * file system type is just a software driver, as it maps low-level data structures to high-level ones, and is independent of actual data transfer to and from the disk

 Protection Levels